qtmspin/alpaca_api_service/docs/artificial-orders.md

 Artificial orders are a mechanism for handling stop and stop-limit orders during pre-market (4:30 AM - 9:30 AM Eastern) and post-market (4:00 PM - 8:00 PM Eastern) hours when these order types aren't supported by the exchange.
 The Alpaca API Service implements an artificial order system that uses WebSocket connections for real-time price monitoring with sub-100ms latency, executing market or limit orders immediately when trigger conditions are met.

+The system is fully integrated with the real-time orders and positions WebSocket streaming, providing instant updates when artificial orders are triggered and executed.

 ## Market Hours

 The service defines market hours as follows: